luisMan97/enterpriseusers-api/README.md

 IMPORTANT: check the README.md

 #### Use
+1) Open project with Spring Tool for Eclipse (https://spring.io/tools)
-1) Go to EmployeeController class.
+2) Go to EmployeeController class.
 2) Tap on the Run button

 Example call get